Skip to content

 <OWNER_ID>The ID of user who owns the specified data connection.

-<CONNECTION_ID>The ID for the data connection created in <SPACE_NAME>.
+<CONNECTION_ID>The ID of the data connection being updated.

 Retrieve connection ID and metadata